keithalewis/xllfloat/README.md

 ## Introduction

-IEEE floating point numbers do some trickery to get an extra bit of precision in the mantissa.
+IEEE floating point numbers do some trickery to get an extra bit of precision in the significand (aka mantissa).
 Every floating point number is represented as

 > f = &plusmn; sig &times; 2<sup>exp</sup>,

 where the significand satisfies <math>1 &le; sig &lt; 2</math>.
 The function `frexp(f)`
-returns the <math>sig</math> and <math>exp</math> of <math>f</math>.
+returns the <math>sig/2</math> and <math>exp+1</math> of <math>f</math>.
 For IEEE 64 bit floats,
-the sign is 1 bit, the exponent is 11 bits, and the mantissa is 53 bits.
-Note 1 + 11 + 53 = 65, which is 1 greater than 64
+the sign is 1 bit, he exponent is 11 bits, and the mantissa is 53 bits.
+Note 1 + 11 + 53 = 65, which is 1 greater than 64.
+The sign bit is 0 for positive and 1 for negative.
-for all values of 1.
-To convert the exponent bits, take the 11 bit base 2 number and subtract the bias = 1023.
+To convert the exponent bits, take the
+11 bit base 2 number and subtract the bias = 1023.
-To convert the mantissa, tack a 1 on the front of the 52 mantissa bits then put a base 2 decimal point in front.
+To convert the mantissa, put a base 2 decimal point in front and tack a 1 on the front of the 52 mantissa bits.

 ## Machine Epsilon